 The Agency disseminated the EU framework to those involved in research, determined the Agency's needs for research, and disseminated these needs to the providers of funds and advisory bodies.
-In addition, the Agency has been influencing research projects to ensure the outputs best meet the Agency's defined needs, and has been coordinating studies in order to ensure coherence in study definition, a clear strategic path for future Agency activities, and a better knowledge of study subcontractors.
+In addition, the Agency has been influencing research projects to ensure that the outputs best meet the Agency's defined needs, and has been coordinating studies in order to ensure coherence in study definition, a clear strategic path for future Agency activities, and a better knowledge of study sub-contractors.
 The Agency has also been assisting the EC in the development of the Shift2Rail initiative.

-Outputs 2014 Legal Basis Planned timing KPI Achieved 1 Coordination of the Agency's needs on research (and studies), reports and support to the European Commission services for research, coordination of Agency activities and relationship to research projects, institutes and organisations Agency Regulation the Agency research needs synchronized with ERRAC & DG RTD calendars - Yes incl assisting S 2 R in evaluation of Founding Members Technical Submissions 2 Regular updates and dissemination of Agency Research needs Agency Regulation Ongoing - Yes 3 Review of the Technical Annexes for Shift 2 Rail Agency Regulation 1-2Q2014 - Yes 4 Meetings with the European Commission and relevant research projects Agency Regulation According to research calendar.
-3 meetings per year with DG RTD.
+Outputs 2014 Legal basis Planned timing KPI Achieved 1 Coordination of the Agency's needs on research (and studies), reports and support to the European Commission services for research, coordination of Agency activities and relationship to research projects, institutes and organisations Agency Regulation Agency research needs synchronised with the ERRAC & DG Research and Innovation calendars - Yes Incl. assisting S R in the evaluation of Founding Members Technical Submissions 2 Regular updates and dissemination of Agency Research needs Agency Regulation Ongoing - Yes 3 Review of the Technical Annexes for Shift Rail Agency Regulation 1-Q22014 - Yes 4 Meetings with the European Commission and relevant research projects Agency Regulation According to research calendar.
+3 meetings per year with DG Research and Innovation.
 Specific meetings on specific projects with relevant POs - Yes

-10.7 International relations management
+10.7.
+International relations management

-It is clear therefore that as the "de-facto" railway system specifier for Europe, the Agency, within the scope of its competences, has been a key role to play on the world stage and in sharing practices and specifications with other similar Agencies, help promote European interests outside Europe and facilitate the gradual convergence of railway specifications and market opening throughout the world.
+It is clear therefore that as the 'de facto' railway system specifier for Europe, the Agency, within the scope of its competences, has been a key role to play on the world stage and in sharing practices and specifications with other similar Agencies, helping to promote European interests outside Europe and facilitating the gradual convergence of railway specifications and market opening throughout the world.